Why the name "Ovi & Violet International"?

 Who are the founders?

-Amy E. Hehre MSPAS, PA-C, CEO in partnership with her husband Robert Hehre MPAS, PA-C, COO.
-The Hehres became friends at church camp 10 years ago, were married in 2015, and are currently fostering to adopt their two precious children Lily and Moses in a little apartment home on the fifth-floor of the OVI Children’s Hospital in Suna Migori, Kenya.
+Amy Hehre MSPAS, PA-C, CEO in partnership with her husband Robert Hehre MPAS, PA-C, COO.
+The Hehres became friends at church camp in 2007, were married in 2015, and are currently raising two precious children Lily and Moses in a little apartment home in the OVI Children’s Hospital.

 The OVI Children's Hospital offers the 34 million orphans of Sub-Saharan Africa access to free 24/7 medical care and hope through the gospel of Christ.
 Children who would otherwise face cancer, AIDS, severe malnourishment, and other life-threatening illnesses alone without any access to care are now able to find healing and rest.
 We are able to love them, pray over them by name, and rock them to sleep in our own home.